ShawnMcCool/PHPStorm-SpacePeacock/README.md

 > If you are using OSX then you need import `PHPStorm-SpacePeacock-osx-key-mappings.jar` after importing the main theme.
 This will fix your OSX specific keybindings.

-## Improve the Font Rendering on Linux
+## Font Rendering

+The font used in the screenshot is Source Code Pro.

 If you are using Linux then you may need to alter your bin/phpstorm.vmoptions (for 32-bit) or bin/phpstorm64.vmoptions (for 64-bit) to remove the useSystemAAFontSettings declaration and replace it with these three lines: